illogical-robot/ARSCLib/README.md

-# ARSCLib
+# ARSCLib Android
 ## Android binary resources read/write java library

+> [!NOTE]
+> This is a fork of [REAndroid/ARSCLib](https://github.com/REAndroid/ARSCLib) repackaged as an
+> Android library, for use inside Android apps.
+It is **not** a drop-in replacement for the upstream
+> jar on desktop JVMs.
+Differences from upstream:
+>
+> * Built with the Android Gradle Plugin as a `com.android.library` module with `minSdk 24`.
+> * The bundled `org.xmlpull.v1.*`, `android.util.AttributeSet` and
+>   `android.content.res.XmlResourceParser` stubs were removed as the Android runtime provides them.
+> * The bundled framework APKs were removed. `AndroidFrameworks` now loads the running device's own
+>   `/system/framework/framework-res.apk` so the only framework available is the device's API level.
+> * Some JDK calls above API 24 were swapped for platform equivalents; every such edit is marked
+>   with an `// Android-changed:` comment in the source.

-This library is developed based on AOSP structure of androidfw/ResourceTypes.h , to totally replace aapt/aapt2
+This library is developed based on AOSP structure of androidfw/ResourceTypes.h to completelly replace aapt/aapt2

 #### Read, write, modify and create
 * Resource table (resources.arsc)
 * Binary xml files (AndroidManifest.xml & resource xml)

 #### Convert from/to json string (for obfuscated resources)

 * Decodes resources to readable json